Blue once ruled the Green(sboro).

 Greensboro's denim legacy dates back to the late 1800s when Moses and Ceasar Cone founded Cone Mills, which became the largest supplier of denim to brands including Levi’s.
 Greensboro’s dedication to quality craftsmanship transformed it into a hub for textile innovation, making the city synonymous with durable, stylish denim that became a staple worldwide.

 Today, Greensboro’s denim heritage inspires new generations of creators.
 Local artisans and entrepreneurs have revived the city's textile traditions, blending time-honored techniques with modern innovation.
-From serving as home to the Wrangler and Lee brands, craft denim brands, and museums preserving the city’s rich history, Greensboro’s denim story is far from over.
+From serving as home to the Wrangler and Lee brands to craft denim brands and museums preserving the city’s rich history, Greensboro’s denim story is far from over.

 The city's denim heritage thrives in Greensboro's food, attractions, and hotels.